-Maunik Thacker, senior vice president, marketing, Marina Bay Sands, who went on the road trip with me said adversity had bred innovation and as the industry figured out how to adapt to changed circumstances, venues such as his had to move rapidly to embrace new technology to bring virtual and hybrid events to the next level.
+Opening the event with a bang, Maunik Thacker, senior vice president, marketing, Marina Bay Sands, joined Yeoh on the mixed-reality road trip.
+He said adversity had bred innovation and as the industry figured out how to adapt to changed circumstances, venues such as his had to move rapidly to embrace new technology to bring virtual and hybrid events to the next level.

 During the panel on “Air, After A Year of No Travel”, Subhas Menon, director general, Association of Asia Pacific Airlines (AAPA), said airlines would emerge more resilient — “we are still around” — and with a stronger focus on sustainability.
 His association has set sustainability goals at 50% reduction in net emissions by 2050, based on 2005 levels.